 8 Wonderful things to do in Zadar, Croatia

-Though Zadar wasn’t included in my Croatia itinerary at first, I’m pleased that I eventually decided to extend my trip, which gave me the opportunity to visit this laidback coastal town as well.
+Though Zadar wasn’t included in my Croatia itinerary at first, I’m pleased that I eventually decided to extend my trip, which allowed me to visit this laidback coastal town as well.

 Situated on the extensive shoreline next to the calming Adriatic lies Zadar, a small town that is characterized by its welcoming atmosphere, rich history, and lively contemporary daily life.